qmk/qmk_firmware/keyboards/crkbd/keymaps/rpbaptist/readme.md

 Main typing layer.
 I really love having SHIFT available on thumbs.
 I am a left thumb space bar person, so I put SPACE there and ENTER on right.
 I use CTRL key combos lot in my text editor and desktop environment.
 That's why I have two of them.
 I also found them to be a great position for the square brackets. (`[` and `]`)

 I don't know about you but "lower" and "raise" don't mean that much to me.
 I named my layers `NUM`, short for numbers and `NAV`, short for navigation.
+Holding the key will activate the layer for as long as it is held, double tapping it will switch to it.
+Single tapping it once will switch to main layer again.

 Everything else is pretty standard I'd say.